Danish Bacon: The UK pig

 A specific system is in place to produce pigs for the UK market and these are referred to as UK pigs.
 The specification for these pigs is not only determined by UK legislation but also by conditions set by the UK supermarkets who are the main customers.
 Similar schemes are in operation to produce pigs for other markets, such as organic pigs raised to EU Council regulations.

 The UK pig system was introduced following a call in the late 1990s by William Hague, the leader of the British Conservative Party (at the time in opposition) to ban Danish bacon.
 Hague claimed that the "sow stall" system used in Denmark put British pig farmers at a competitive disadvantage since they were not allowed to use this system under British animal welfare regulations.
 UK supermarkets responded by demanding improved pig welfare conditions, which resulted in the UK pig with sows able to move freely.
 Danish farmers were paid a supplement to cover the additional cost of rearing UK pigs.

 Sow stalls were again criticised by celebrity chef Jamie Oliver in 2009 and the response from the Danish Bacon industry made it clear that they were still in use on some farms, but were all outphased before the EU deadline of 2013.

-Controversy

 Advertising

 Danish Bacon has been heavily promoted on British television.
 A 1999 advertisement caused a large number of complaints to be received by the Independent Television Commission.
-The ad made reference to the 1973 horror movie The Exorcist, a film which itself had been banned on video until that year.
-The ad "shows a teenage girl sitting on a bed in the midst of a fit.
+The advert made reference to the 1973 horror movie The Exorcist, a film which itself had been banned on video until that year.
+The advert "shows a teenage girl sitting on a bed in the midst of a fit.
 Suddenly her attention is drawn to the smell coming from a pan of frying bacon, and she grimaces as her head rotates 360 degrees suggesting her delight at the smell."
 It was criticised as tasteless, and since it ran in the daytime as well, many parents complained, leading the commission to prohibit the ad from being shown before 9pm.